 It is widely claimed that a diet of only potatoes and milk can sustain human life indefinitely.
-That’s good to know, especially as Northwest regional fresh vegetables become scarce during the late winter and early spring months.
-And as the economy doesn’t appear to be turning around anytime soon, a good cook should have several great potato dishes with which she can extend the grocery budget.
+That’s good to know, especially as Northwest regional fresh vegetables become scarce during late winter and early spring months.
+And every good cook should have several great potato dishes with which she can extend the grocery budget.

-So to get into the spirit of the International Year of the Potato (even though a year late) and to bring to mind and heart the plight of so many undernourished people around the world, I offer this simple and truly delicious soup, which I have been perfecting for God only knows how long.
+So to extend the spirit of the International Year of the Potato and to bring to mind and heart the plight of so many undernourished people around the world, I offer this simple and truly delicious soup, which I have been perfecting for years.

 Potato soup, next to a baked or mashed potato, is probably the most basic way a potato can be prepared.
 Cook a peeled potato in water until tender, puree the lot, and you have potato soup.
 Not a very tasty soup, to be sure, but palatable enough with a little salt and pepper.
 You could live on it.
 But if you add just a few more ingredients, none of them very expensive, you can not only live, but live quite happily, on this humble soup.

 There are hundreds of recipes on the web for potato soup.
-If you do a search on Epicurious, you will find 289 versions.
+If you do a search on Epicurious for instance, you’lll find 289 versions.
 This number includes many soups that are really more about some other ingredient.
-But there are some wonderful ideas nonetheless, and after you master this basic, simple, creamy, smooth, and absolutely delicious Cream of Potato & Five Onion Soup, you will be prepared to use it like a “little black dress,” changing it this way and that way with seasonal “accessories.”
+But there are some wonderful ideas nonetheless, and after you master this basic, simple, creamy, smooth, and absolutely delicious Cream of Potato & Five Onion Soup, you’ll be prepared to use it like a “little black dress,” changing it this way and that way with seasonal “accessories.”
 We’ll explore a few variations here to get you started.

 I have tested and retested this soup many times over the years, adjusting the key elements to create a soup with good body and memorable flavor.
 The onion element, for instance, began as a mere hint of flavor and then expanded, test after test, to a rich depth that fully complements the potato without overwhelming it completely.